shengt25/Cargo-Carrier/Readme.md

 ## Getting Started
 Replace your server with this server address

-The server address can be `http://127.0.0.1:5000` when you run it locally
+The server address can be `http://127.0.0.1:5000` when you run it locally on your machine

-Or you can just use `https://st17.fyi`, it is published in online server.
+Or you can just use `https://st17.fyi`(The Base URL), for online server.

 ## Test using Postman or other API Tools

-### Start new game:
+### To Start new game:

 POST: `{"name": <name>}`